Roof maintenance curling

 Can I fix curling shingles myself?

-For minor curling, homeowners may be able to re-secure the shingles or apply a sealant.
-However, for significant or widespread curling, it's best to call in a professional roofing contractor.
+For minor cases of curling shingles, homeowners may be able to re-seal or replace individual shingles as a DIY project.
+However, for more extensive or widespread curling, it's best to call in a professional roofing contractor to inspect the roof and recommend the appropriate repair or replacement.

 Connect with certified professionals in your area